LibrariesHacked/schema-librarydata/README.md

 - Each will have one example row of data
 - Files with the name _success will provide a successful test against CSVLint
 - Files with the the name _fail should fail validation.

+## Real data

+We will also be providing real data examples, held in the data folder.

 ## Versioning